mebobby2/SFML_Game_Development/README.md

 3. Make sure the C++ Compiler and Standard Library is set to C++11 with Clang and libc++
 4. Compile and run the skeleton template.

-## Upto Page 71 - Landscape rendering
+## Upto Page 74 - Composing our world

+## Todo
+1. Make sure all code is same as from Chapter 3
+2. Implment World class
+3. Add on statistics